M. Ed. in General Studies in Education

 - Satisfactory social standing at the University, verified by communication from the dean of student life and co-curricular education.

-- Subject matter competence in the area of the teaching certificate, verified by coursework on transcript(s) aligned with New York State requirements for initial teaching certification and/or a passing score on the appropriate Content Specialty Test (CST) of the New York State Teacher Certification Examinations.
+- Subject matter competence in the area of the teaching certificate, verified by coursework on transcript(s) aligned with New York State requirements for initial teaching certification, a minimum 2.8 GPA in the subject matter competence area (typically the undergraduate major), and/or a passing score on the appropriate Content Specialty Test (CST) of the New York State Teacher Certification Examinations.

 - Satisfactory completion of pre-requisite courses in education at the 3.0 level or higher.